john-osullivan/groupbot/README.md

 # Welcome
-This is GroupBot, an online group organization platform being developed by John O'Sullivan and Harry Bleyan.
-In a sentence, it lets people join into *Groups* as *Members*.
-These *Members* have *Roles*.
-These *Roles* let them create and manage *Events*, give and receive *Tasks*, and contribute to the Role's *InfoPage*.
-Groups can also *Bond* to other Groups, letting them share InfoPages and choose *Representatives* for each other's Groups.
+This is GroupBot, an online community organization platform.
+It's designed to make organizing a group of people to achieve a common goal easier to do.
+For now, it does that by letting users:

-Additionally, the platform is going to be expanded to support Discussions and Meetings.
-In general, it will be expanded to support many more things -- the idea is in FLUX.
+* Join into *Groups* as *Members* (note the distinction from *Users*).

-This README is going to discuss:
+* Take on *Roles*, which organize *Members* by their function in the group, as well as compile all the information related to performing said Role in one place.
-- Backend Data Model
+* Give and receive *Tasks* which are first assigned by an assigner, then delivered by the assigned, and finally approved by the assigner.
-- Controller/View Functions
+* Invite other Members & Roles to *Events*, as well as take attendance for that event.

-- Front-End Design Documentation
+Some key next steps will be to incorporate *Committees* as internal subgroups, *Representatives* to connect different groups, and forum-style *Discussions* which will mimic mailing lists.

-- Future Features/Dream Ideas
+This README documents the underlying data model supporting the application.

 ## Backend Data Model
 The system currently recognizes eight SQLAlchemy models which correspond to database tables: